jabiggins/389Rfall2019/week/2/writeup/README.md

 #### What ports are open on the website?
 What services are running behind these ports?
 How did you discover this?
 Found using nmap:
 * 22/tcp  open     ssh
+* 25/tcp  filtered smtp
 * 80/tcp  open     http
+* 110/tcp filtered pop3
+* 135/tcp filtered msrpc
+* 139/tcp filtered netbios-ssn
+* 445/tcp filtered microsoft-ds

 #### Which operating system is running on the server that is hosting the website?
 How did you discover this?
 *When I inspected the admin link, I found that the page redirected me to view/admin.